Simon Murphy (British politician)

 Simon Francis Murphy (born 24 February 1962) is a British charity executive and former politician who was a Labour Member of the European Parliament (MEP) from 1994 to 2004.

 Biography

 Born in Birmingham, Murphy was educated at the University of Wales, Aberystwyth.
 He became a university tutor, and also spent time as research and press officer for the MEP John Bird.
-At the 1992 United Kingdom general election, he stood unsuccessfully for the Labour Party in Wolverhampton South West.
+At the 1992 general election, he stood unsuccessfully for the Labour Party in Wolverhampton South West.
 He was elected in the 1994 European Parliament election for Midlands West, which covered Wolverhampton, Dudley and parts of Sandwell.
 He was also a Governor of the University of Wolverhampton from 1996 until 1999.
 Following the change in the electoral system for the 1999 European election, he was elected as one of several MEPs for the much larger West Midlands constituency, serving until 2004.
 From 2000 to 2002 he led the European Parliamentary Labour Party, and served as a member of Labour's national executive committee, and vice president of the Socialists Group in the European Parliament.